saifyahya/taskmaster/README.md

 ## description
 Task master mobile application pp provides a user-friendly interface for managing tasks, allowing users to create, view, edit, and delete tasks.
+Tasks are created and associated with teams, user can filter tasks based on his team and task state.

 1. home page with two buttons and list of tasks (Recycler View) with the username:
 - Add new Task Button